nansencenter/openwind/README.md

 - Add the top level folder openwind/ to your PYTHONPATH
 - Add the subfolder openwind/openwind/ to your PATH (for command line usage)
+- Test the installation by running the test script (test_sarwind.py) in openwind/tests

 # Command line usage: